 Key Stage 4 Curriculum:

-At GCSE students will focus on four main themes, ‘My Music’, ‘Shared Music’, ‘Dance Music’ and ‘Descriptive Music’.
-They are assessed on performing with expression and interpretation as well as creating and developing musical ideas with technical control and coherence.
+At GCSE students will focus on four main themes, ‘Concertos Through Time, ‘Rhythms of the World’, ‘Film/TV/Game Music’ and ‘Songs from 1950s to the Present Day’.
+They are assessed on performing with expression and interpretation as well as composing and developing musical ideas with technical control and coherence.
 They are also tasked with analysing and evaluating music using correct musical terminology.

 Music GCSE gives our senior musicians the chance to blossom in a creative, interactive and supportive environment.
 They are challenged to produce their best work, in whatever style or discipline they choose, and to reach further outside the syllabus through opportunities to arrange, conduct and direct ensembles.
 SGGS musicians are trained to be responsible, organised and independent; always putting their enthusiasm for music at the centre of everything they do.

 Our extra-curricular music provides a wealth of opportunities for students of all abilities across all years.
 Groups are organised by ability rather than age, so there is lots of opportunity for students to develop friendships with others in different years.
 Our biennial New York Tour provides an incredible opportunity to work with some of the best musicians and performers in the world, and to perform in the heart of Manhattan.
-Extra-curricular Music usually takes place every lunchtime and after school.
-There is at least one concert every term plus other events such as Music in the Manor, Composer Recitals and Young Performer of the Year competitions.
+Extra-curricular Music usually takes place at lunchtime, but our more senior ensembles are expected to be available for after school rehearsals, especially in the run up to competitions or concerts.
+There is at least one concert every term plus other events such as Music in the Manor, Composer Recitals and House Music competitions.

 For more information, please view the latest resources available below.